 Here are some grey suit and tie combinations and their adjoining statements:

-- Light Grey Suit with Purple Tie – For something just a step outside the box, consider the purple tie.
+- Purple Tie – For something just a step outside the box, consider the purple tie.
 Synonymous with creativity, it delivers warmth and personality when paired with a grey jacket.

-- Light Grey Suit with Powder Blue Tie – This colourful combination is like summer in suit form.
+- Blue Tie – This colourful combination is like summer in suit form.
 Seal the deal with a pocket square or a flower lapel pin (or both).

-- Charcoal Grey Suit with Navy Blue Tie – Pair this elegant combination with a crisp white shirt and you’re performing a deft balancing act between contrast and uniformity.
+- Navy Blue Tie – Pair this elegant combination with a crisp white shirt and you’re performing a deft balancing act between contrast and uniformity.

-- Charcoal Grey Suit with Black Tie – When attending important business meetings, this combination will never let you down.
+- Black Tie – When attending important business meetings, this combination will never let you down.

-- Grey Suit with Red Tie – Red is a highly emotive colour and can send different signals depending on the shade.
+- Red Tie – Red is a highly emotive colour and can send different signals depending on the shade.
 No matter which shade you land on, expect it to stand out.

-- Tweed Grey Suit with Striped Tie – Grey suits come in various forms, as do the ties that go with them.
+- Patterned Tie – Grey suits come in various forms, as do the ties that go with them.
 Rock this combination only when you’ve mastered the art of sartorial style.

 As most style experts will attest, you can do no wrong pairing a suit jacket of any colour with a crisp white dress shirt.
 Grey suits are naturally no exception.
 Of course, white is far from your only option.
 Here are some others:

 What shoes to wear with a grey suit will vary depending on a variety of factors.
-The most important things to consider are the tone of your grey suit or blazer as well as the environment in which you’ll wear it.
+The most important things to consider is the shade of your grey ensemble as well as the environment in which you’ll wear it.
 For instance, a light grey blazer with minimalist sneakers makes for a savvy smart casual get-up.

 If you’re attending a formal or semi-formal event, leave the sneakers at home and throw on some brogues, monk straps, Oxfords, or loafers instead.
-Because grey is fundamentally neutral, you have plenty of choices in terms of colour, meaning tan, brown, black, and burgundy alike.
+The grey suit is fundamentally neutral, as such, you have plenty of choices in terms of colour, meaning tan, brown, black, and burgundy alike.
 Among them, burgundy might be your boldest bet, as it plays off the grey to heightened effect.

 When to Wear a Grey Suit